 What are you saving for?
 The first step to successful saving is identifying your goals.
 Once you know what you want, write it down.
 Laying out your goals on paper helps you see your priorities clearly and gives you something concrete to work toward.

 Some people sit down at the start of every new year to write down two or three things they want to save for.
-Others identify new savings goals throughout the year, whenever inspiration strikes.
-(Tip: Try keeping your list on your smartphone so you can refer to it and remind yourself of your priorities at any time.)
+Others may choose to set savings goals throughout the year, whenever inspiration strikes or priorities change.

-Whether it’s a new kitchen next year or a vacation in two years, it can help to establish a timeline and set milestones to track your progress.
+Whether it’s a kitchen remodel next year or a new car in two years, it can help to establish a timeline and set checkpoints to track your progress.

 Remember, financial goals – big or small – are rarely achieved overnight.
 Creating financial checkpoints can help you break down your goals into smaller, manageable steps.
 At each checkpoint or milestone, you can see how far you’ve come, which can help you stay motivated.

 When you reach one of your savings milestones and see the money in your savings account, take a moment to congratulate yourself – and then use that momentum to keep going!

 How much do you need to save every week or month to meet your goal?

 Once you have a number in mind, review your budget and pay attention to your discretionary expenses, where there could be opportunities to find savings.